LivePersonInc/knowledge-center-archive/pages/documents/FAQs/agent-tools.md

 4. Click on the text area to edit it.
 5. Click on the "Save" button.

-## Why is there an error when I try to change a status
+## Why is there an error when I try to change a status?

 There are a few steps that need to be checked:
 Check if the Agent's user has a max number of Live chats assigned, if they don’t have any please edit it - up to 1.